vectorgrp/sil-kit/docs/simulation/simulation.rst

 The life cycle of the overall simulation is derived from the states of a defined set of participants.
 Changes to the system state can be observed via the SystemMonitor.

-The set of participants that define the system state must be defined via :cpp:func:`ISystemController::SetWorkflowConfiguration()<SilKit::Core::Orchestration::ISystemController::SetWorkflowConfiguration()>` before the simulation is started (see :ref:`above<subsubsec:sim-lifecycle-systemController>` for details).
+The set of participants that define the system state must be defined via :cpp:func:`ISystemController::SetWorkflowConfiguration()<SilKit::Services::Orchestration::ISystemController::SetWorkflowConfiguration()>` before the simulation is started (see :ref:`above<subsubsec:sim-lifecycle-systemController>` for details).
 The system state is defined as follows:
 1. If any required participant is not available, the system state is Invalid.
 2. If all required participants are in the same state, the system state will also be in this state.
-For example, if all required participants are in the state :cpp:enumerator:`Running<SilKit::Core::Orchestration::ParticipantState::Running>`, the system state is :cpp:enumerator:`Running<SilKit::Core::Orchestration::SystemState::Running>` too.
+For example, if all required participants are in the state :cpp:enumerator:`Running<SilKit::Services::Orchestration::ParticipantState::Running>`, the system state is :cpp:enumerator:`Running<SilKit::Services::Orchestration::SystemState::Running>` too.
 3. If not all required participants are in the same state, the 'earliest' state is used.
-For example, if a required participant 'A' is in :cpp:enumerator:`CommunicationInitialized<SilKit::Core::Orchestration::ParticipantState::CommunicationInitialized>` and a required participant 'B' is in :cpp:enumerator:`ReadyToRun<SilKit::Core::Orchestration::ParticipantState::ReadyToRun>`, then the system state is :cpp:enumerator:`CommunicationInitialized<SilKit::Core::Orchestration::SystemState::CommunicationInitialized>`.
+For example, if a required participant 'A' is in :cpp:enumerator:`CommunicationInitialized<SilKit::Services::Orchestration::ParticipantState::CommunicationInitialized>` and a required participant 'B' is in :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::ParticipantState::ReadyToRun>`, then the system state is :cpp:enumerator:`CommunicationInitialized<SilKit::Services::Orchestration::SystemState::CommunicationInitialized>`.

-The main exception to this rule are the :cpp:enumerator:`Paused<SilKit::Core::Orchestration::ParticipantState::Paused>`, :cpp:enumerator:`Error<SilKit::Core::Orchestration::ParticipantState::Error>`, and :cpp:enumerator:`Stopping<SilKit::Core::Orchestration::ParticipantState::Stopping>` states, which can be regarded as dominant states.
+The main exception to this rule are the :cpp:enumerator:`Paused<SilKit::Services::Orchestration::ParticipantState::Paused>`, :cpp:enumerator:`Error<SilKit::Services::Orchestration::ParticipantState::Error>`, and :cpp:enumerator:`Stopping<SilKit::Services::Orchestration::ParticipantState::Stopping>` states, which can be regarded as dominant states.
 For example, if just one participant enters the Error state, the system state will be regarded as Error as well.

 The system state follows state transitions in a lazy manner.
 This means that the system state remains the old state until all relevant participants have reached the new state.
-For example, the system state remains :cpp:enumerator:`ServicesCreated<SilKit::Core::Orchestration::SystemState::ServicesCreated>` until all relevant participants have achieved the :cpp:enumerator:`CommunicationInitializing<SilKit::Core::Orchestration::ParticipantState::CommunicationInitializing>` state.
+For example, the system state remains :cpp:enumerator:`ServicesCreated<SilKit::Services::Orchestration::SystemState::ServicesCreated>` until all relevant participants have achieved the :cpp:enumerator:`CommunicationInitializing<SilKit::Services::Orchestration::ParticipantState::CommunicationInitializing>` state.

-In all cases that do not match any of the above, the system state will be regarded as :cpp:enumerator:`Invalid<SilKit::Core::Orchestration::SystemState::Invalid>`.
+In all cases that do not match any of the above, the system state will be regarded as :cpp:enumerator:`Invalid<SilKit::Services::Orchestration::SystemState::Invalid>`.
 This should typically not occur.